artcoder/ansible-setups/wordpress-debian-10/README.md

 	ansible-vault create secret.yml
 	ansible-vault encrypt site.key site.crt site.ca-bundle

-On the source server, edit /etc/ansible/hosts to add a "wordpress" group and put your server in it:
+On the source server, edit /etc/ansible/hosts to add a "wordpress" group and put your server in it.
+Add an Ansible variable to tell it to use Python 3:

 	[wordpress]
 	<target server address>
+	[wordpress:vars]
+	ansible_python_interpreter=/usr/bin/python3

 Run the main playbook: